Community-Open-Thrust/Cyclops_Community/README.md

 # Serialisation & History
 The current Cyclops-K-Mark-II.2, it is an evolution of several design trials.
 The first flight occured in May 2021 and then the prototyping went through several iterations.
-The Cyclope-K-Mark-II has limitations and with a poor flight time, and it requires more development to achieve its full potential.
+The Cyclope-K-Mark-II has limitations and it requires more development to achieve its full potential.

 # Warranties & Disclaimers